Legislation and Supervisory Authorities

-The right to a payment account with basic features (so-called “basic account”) in order to guarantee all legitimate consumers access to a payment account (keyword “financial inclusion”);
+The right to a payment account with basic features (so-called “basic account”) in order to guarantee access to a payment account (keyword “financial inclusion”) by all legitimate consumers;

 Transparency and comparability of fees for payment accounts (fee information and fee overview as well as a website with comparative details);

 Provision of payment account exchange services by banks.